-Is it possible that after using a young ginseng (lemon of about 5 grams) at 10 am, do I feel unusual heart pounding at 20 o'clock?
+Is it possible that after using a young ginseng (lean of about 5 grams) at 10 am, do I feel unusual heart pounding at 20 o'clock?
 Can it cause ginseng, or is it another problem?

 Thank you, John.

-Hello Mrs. Jano,
+Good morning Mrs. Jano,

 It is not easy for me to answer your question.
 "Heartbeat" is a broad concept - without a detailed description of the situation, I can only comment on the effects of ginseng, but not on your particular case.